 Funding: In FY18, VICaP applied to ADOT's 5310 program for operating funds to provide operating support for the project.
 VICaP was awarded \$20,000 to provide services to the elderly and disabled.
-In 2018, the Area Agency (AAA) on Aging joined as a funding partner.
-AAA provides \$40,000 in Older Americans Act funding.
+In 2018, the SEAGO Area Agency on Aging (AAA) joined as a funding partner.
+AAA provides \$40,000 annually in Older Americans Act funding.